tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 > (...)
 > We call this the appetite.

-While there is often pushback (and rightly so) on deadlines, there is some value to them.
+While there is often pushback (and rightly so) against deadlines, there is some value to them.
 Again, from _Shape Up_:

 > When you have a deadline, all of a sudden you have to make decision

 When a deadline is looming, you may shift into pragmatic mode.
-Discussions of cutting scope may start happening and hypothetical what-ifs may stop.
+Discussions of cutting scope may start happening and long, hypothetical what-if discussions may stop.
 However, as we said before, there's a balance to this, so be careful.
 You need to feel comfortable pushing back against deadlines when it makes sense to be prudent.

 ## Struggling versus Solving